genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/03_define-the-data-model.md

 :::tip

-Once the project is open, there are two easy ways to find this file quickly in Intellij:
+Once the project is open, there are two easy ways to find this file quickly in IntelliJ:

 - Press the **Shift** key twice, then type the name of the file you are looking for.
 - Press **Shift** + **Ctrl** + **N**, then type the name of the file you are looking for.